Wenzel/wenzel.github.io/_posts/2017-11-23-dynamic_configuration_libvmi.md

 To introspect you domain, you have to configure it in advance, get the offsets and put in a config file/string/ghashtable or generate a rekall profile.

-What if you give a cloud and i want to introspect 30 domains running on it ?
+What if you are given an entire cloud to monitor ?
-All of them are different (Windows XP/7/8/10) and they don't have the same patch level (Service packs changes the offsets of `EPROCESS` structures...
+What if all of the virtual machines are different (Windows XP/7/8/10) and they don't have the same patch level ?
+(remember that Service packs changes the offsets of `EPROCESS` structures...

 So what can we do ?
 Go one by one, setup the configuration and introspect them ?